When people talk about chiropractors, they often make comments on how chiropractors are unlicensed and that it’s a profession full of quacks.

-For those who have lived with a disjointed spine for a while may need to return for a few visits, especially if the tissues and tendons have worked hard to compensate for the misaligned vertebrae for a long period of time.
+Those who have lived with a disjointed spine for a while may need to return for a few visits, especially if the tissues and tendons have worked hard to compensate for the misaligned vertebrae for a long period of time.

 It is true that sometimes these adjustments are painful.
-This is not always the case, of course, but when a body has to relearn a proper gait, how to throw a ball or simply set one foot in front of the other, the learning curve may be prolonged and at times rather uncomfortable.
+This is not always the case, of course, but when a body has to relearn a proper gait, how to throw a ball, or simply set one foot in front of the other, the learning curve may be prolonged and at times rather uncomfortable.

 However, these moments of pain are made up for by the many instances when pain is reduced simply because the body has been retrained to function normally.